martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-04-30-selected-for-gsoc-2016.markdown

 I will be mentored by [Armen Zambrano](https://mozillians.org/en-US/u/armenzg/) and [Joel Maher](https://mozillians.org/en-US/u/jmaher/) for this project.
 Hoping to do a good job!

+You can read more about my project in my proposal [here](home.iitb.ac.in/~kalpesh1729/gsoc.pdf).

 ## What am I expecting from GSoC?

 This is going to be exciting 3 months for me.
 Through this GSoC, I hope to understand Mozilla's CI system through and through.
 I hope to make some great new friends and guides.
 I handle a repository in Mozilla (a test results filtering system, [Web Platform Tests Results Viewer](https://github.com/mozilla/wptview)) and I hope to get some newcomers involved in this project, and take it forward.